Tuesday, September 13, 2011

 Missouri snake Misssouri snake-1

 Above, a pretty little snake, as yet unidentified.
 I only have so many field guides.
-If you know, leave a comment!
+If you know, leave a comment! *Edit: I'm going with Dekay's Brownsnake (Storeria dekayi), unless someone tells me otherwise.
+These shy snakes are traditionally only about a foot long.
+Non-venomous, if you were wondering.

 partially-skeletonized leaf